-If the problems return after being treated, your veterinarian may recommend a colonoscopy with a biopsy in order to reach a diagnosis.
+If the problems return after treatment, your veterinarian may recommend a colonoscopy with a biopsy in order to reach a diagnosis.

 Other Causes Of Colitis In Dogs

 There are many possible causes of colitis in dogs, and it is important that your veterinarian run tests to determine how to proceed with treatment and how to deal with underlying factors that may worsen the condition.

 - Chronic Inflammatory Bowel Disease: This is a group of diseases of the small and large intestines in which the dog’s immune system, reacting to an allergen or infection, attacks the lining of the intestine.
 Although treatable, it’s seldom curable.

 - Foreign bodies: Grass and straw contains lots of indigestible fiber that can irritate the colon.
 Dogs that eat any nonfood material are always at risk of suffering from periodic bouts of colitis.

 - Irritable Bowel Syndrome: Most commonly found in stressed or highly excitable dogs, this condition typically has a neurological or psychological cause.